projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-kernel-options.rst

 i915.gvt_workload_priority
 **************************

-acrnGT supports **Prioritized Rendering** as described in the :ref:`GVT-g-prioritized-rendering` high-level design.
+AcrnGT supports **Prioritized Rendering** as described in the :ref:`GVT-g-prioritized-rendering` high-level design.
 This configuration option controls the priority level of GVT-g guests.
 Priority levels range from -1023 to 1023.

-The default priority is 0, the same priority as the Service OS.
-If the level is negative, the guest's priority will be lower than the Service OS, so graphics preemption will work and the prioritized rendering feature will be enabled.
+The default priority is zero, the same priority as the Service OS.
+If the level is less than zero, the guest's priority will be lower than the Service OS, so graphics preemption will work and the prioritized rendering feature will be enabled.
+If the level is greater than zero, UOS graphics workloads will preempt most of the SOS graphics workloads, except for display updating related workloads that use a default highest priority (1023).

+Currently, all UOSes share the same priority.
 This is a Service OS only parameters, and does not work in the User OS.

 i915.enable_initial_modeset